Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 When choosing to send an email to other users, one's email is displayed as the sender.

-The email address put into one's user preferences may be used by The
+The email address put into one's user preferences may be used by Bestiary Builder for communication.
-Cycle: Frontier Wiki for communication.
 Users whose accounts do not have a valid email address will not be able to reset their password if it is lost.
-In such a situation, however, users may be able to contact one of the The Cycle: Frontier Wiki server administrators to enter a new e-mail address.
+In such a situation, however, users may be able to contact one of the Bestiary Builder server administrators to enter a new e-mail address.
 A user can remove the account's email address from his preferences at any time to prevent it from being used.
-Private correspondence between users may be saved at those users' discretion and is not subject to The Cycle: Frontier Wiki policy.
+Private correspondence between users may be saved at those users' discretion and is not subject to Bestiary Builder policy.

 On IRC:

-IRC channels are not officially part of the The Cycle: Frontier Wiki and are not operated on The Cycle: Frontier Wiki controlled servers.
+IRC channels are not officially part of the Bestiary Builder and are not operated on Bestiary Builder controlled servers.
 The IP address of users who chat over such a service may be exposed to other participants.
 IRC users' privacy on each channel can only be protected according to the policies of the respective service and channel.